 And so he wrote, Please be so kind as to send.
-Would his fellow trans man have the goodness to forward [00:24:00] another 200 rubles to make up for what he had lost?
+Would his fellow townsmen have the goodness to forward [00:24:00] another 200 rubles to make up for what he had lost?
 If not, he could either throw himself in the river or come hell bent back to Kamenka.
-This time everyone was good and met.
+This time everyone was good and mad.
 Two dowries?
-Why, that was already swindle, and so it was decided to let the letter go unanswered.
+Why, that was already a swindle, and so it was decided to let the letter go unanswered.
 Well, hm, Kivke waited a week or two, mind you, or maybe even three, and then sent another letter, addressed once again to my grandfather.
-What he wanted to know, did they take him for?
+What, he wanted to know, did they take him for?
 Why hadn't they sent him the 200 rubles?
 He would give them, he wrote, another week and a half, and if he still hadn't received the money by then, they could look forward to having him, God willing, as their guest in Kamenka.

 Yours, etc. Amen and amen.
 He sure was some shegetz.
 Don't think they didn't kick up a storm.
 What could anyone do, though?
 Once more, there was a meeting at my grandfather's house, and once more it was decided to send the most respected Jews from door to door.
 This time, mind [00:25:00] you, people made a face, because, who wanted to dish out still more money to such a scoundrel?